CQCL/pytket-docs/manual/manual_circuit.rst

     sqrt_y_box = Unitary1qBox(sqrt_y)
     c2_root_y = QControlBox(sqrt_y_box, 2)

 Normally when we deal with controlled gates we implicitly assume that the control state is the "all :math:`|1\rangle`" state.
-So that the base gate is applied when the qubits are all set to :math:`|1\rangle`.
+So that the base gate is applied when all of the control qubits are all set to :math:`|1\rangle`.

-However its often useful to have additional flexibility with control states and define the control state as some string of zeros and ones.
+However its often useful to the flexibility to define the control state as some string of zeros and ones.
 Certain approaches to quantum algorithms with linear combination of unitaries (LCU) frequently make use of such gates.

-A :py:class:`QControlBox` constructor accepts a `control_state` argument.
+A :py:class:`QControlBox` constructor accepts a ``control_state`` argument.
 This is either a list of binary values or a single (big-endian) integer representing the binary string.

 Lets now construct a multi-controlled Rz gate with the control state :math:`|0010\rangle`.

 .. jupyter-execute::

     from pytket.circuit.display import render_circuit_jupyter
-    from pytket import.circuit Circuit, Op, OpType, QControlBox
+    from pytket.circuit import Circuit, Op, OpType, QControlBox

     rz_op = Op.create(OpType.Rx, 0.61)
-    multi_controlled_rz = QControlBox(rx_op, n_controls=4, control_state=[0, 0, 1, 0])
+    multi_controlled_rz = QControlBox(rz_op, n_controls=4, control_state=[0, 0, 1, 0])

     test_circ = Circuit(5)
     test_circ.add_gate(multi_controlled_rz, test_circ.qubits)